 Sensor and Image Quality

 The lens on the Mark III appears to be the same as the Mark II, which means it is versatile for both wide angle and macro underwater photography – especially with wet lenses.
+We found it to be excellent in both application underwater.
+In fact, we were really impressed with it's macro capability.

 G7X Mark III for Underwater Photography